atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 ```

 In 1.0.0, attachments were greatly simplified.
-They are now represented as `z_..._bytes_t` (i.e. the same type we use to represent serialized data) and can thus contain data in any format.
+They are now represented as `z_..._bytes_t` (i.e. the same type we use to represent payload data) and can thus contain data in any format.

 ```c
 // publish attachment